Social Work Licensure in Montana

 Accredited Social Work Programs in Montana

 Since Montana does not have reciprocity agreements with other states, students who intend to practice social work in Montana should consider pursuing their social work degree in state.
 The Montana Board of Behavioral Health requires social work licensure candidates to hold bachelor's and master's degrees from CSWE-accredited programs.
-The directory below includes accredited social work programs in Montana.

 What Can You Do With a Social Work Degree?